 Senior Boarding School

-With almost 300 boarders, our vibrant and supportive boarding community offers plenty of opportunity for fun.
+Our vibrant and supportive boarding community offers plenty of opportunity for fun.

 The mix of day and boarding pupils in the houses is supported and appreciated by both groups and develops a sense of loyalty to both the school and their house.